mohitmv/blog/_posts/2021-10-19-Cpp-Undefined-Behaviour-101.md

 If the illegal program is defined to be diagnosable by compiler, any standard compliant compiler is obliged to fail the compilation (Possibly with readable errors).
 However if a illegal program doesn't fall into definition of diagnosable program, compiler have full liberty to do anything with that program.

-For a program with reachable UB, it's legal for a compiler to generate such an executable:
+For a program with reachable UB, it's legal for a compiler to generate an executable:

 - That gives incorrect output.
 - That is an empty executable.
-- Whose execution deletes all the data from your disc.
+- Whose execution deletes all the data from your hard drive.
 - Whose execution explode and burn the computer.
 - Whose execution invoke the API to crash the engine of rocket in which this program is running.